mnatha/wordhop/README.md

 controller.middleware.send.use(wordhop.send);
 ```

-Find where in your code your bot processes incoming messages it does not understand.
-You may have some outgoing fallback message there.
-Within that block of code, include the following line of code to capture these conversational ‘dead-ends’:
+Now find where in your code your bot processes incoming messages it does not understand.
+You may have some outgoing fallback message there (i.e. "Oops!
+I didn't get that").
+Within that block of code, include the following line of code to capture these conversational "Dead-ends"

 ```javascript
 wordhopbot.logUnkownIntent(message);